 Palatine Hill Ruins, Rome, Italy

-The centermost of the ancient Seven Hills of Rome, Palatine Hill is one of the key places to visit during any Roman ruins excursion.
+The centermost of the ancient Seven Hills of Rome, Palatine Hill, is a key place to visit during any excursion to the Roman ruins.
 The massive hill, now much more of a huge open-air museum, offers some of the best views of the many sets of ancient ruins while housing a few of its own.

-Flavian Palace — or at least what’s left of it — resides on Palatine Hill.
+Flavian Palace—or at least what’s left of it—resides on Palatine Hill.
 The ancient ruins of Circus Maximus can be seen from Palatine Hill, one of the only ways to grasp its sheer size.
-While it isn’t just one set of ancient ruins itself, Palatine Hill is a must-see for the full experience; book a guided tour here.
+While it isn’t just one set of ancient ruins, Palatine Hill is a must-see for the full experience; book a guided tour here.

 The Regia